Calculus on manifolds of conformal maps and CFT

-Since correlation functions in CFT are conformally covariant, the only non-trivial small variations that occur under conformal derivatives are those in the conformal moduli space of correlation functions (this is the moduli space of the domain with punctures where local fields insertions are present).
-This moduli space is finite-dimensional, hence standard derivatives are in fact sufficient, and the idea of relating moduli space derivatives to the stress-energy tensor occurred already in the early literature on CFT (see, e.g. \cite{FS86}).
-However, these ideas fail in the context of conformal loop ensembles, where events are generically supported on extended regions.
-In this case, the moduli space is infinite dimensional, and the present framework is used in \cite{I} to construct the stress-energy tensor.
-In particular, the transformation and analytic properties of the global holomorhic derivative proved here are essential, as well as the fact, also proved here, that the conformal Ward identities in CFT can be expressed using this general derivative concept.
-It was also in the context of CLE that the one-point average of the stress-energy tensor was first identified with the global holomorphic derivative of the {\em relative partition function}, related to CFT partition functions.
+Since correlation functions in CFT are conformally covariant, the only non-trivial variations are those in their conformal moduli space (this is the moduli space of the domain with punctures where local fields insertions are present).
+This moduli space is finite-dimensional, and one can analyze small moduli parameter variations by taking derivatives.
+It is well known that moduli parameter derivatives are related to the stress-energy tensor \cite{FS86}.
+We are interested in extending such ideas to a more general context than CFT; in particular, to Schramm-Loewner evolution (SLE) (see the review for physicists \cite{CarSLE05}) and conformal loop ensembles (CLE) \cite{Sh06,ShW07a,ShW07b}, where random variables are generically supported on extended regions, by opposition to local fields of CFT.
+In such cases, the conformal moduli space is infinite dimensional, hence one needs an infinite-dimensional analysis.
+Conformal derivatives provide a general framework for such an analysis.
+One obtains moduli space variations by making transformations that are conformal on the boundary of the domain and on the support of the random variables or local fields, but singular in some region inside the domain.

-Small variations with respect to conformal maps were used in \cite{DRC} in the context of connecting Schramm-Loewner evolution (SLE) to CFT.
-The idea is as follows.
+Small variations with respect to singular conformal maps were used in \cite{DRC} in the context of identifying the stress-energy tensor in SLE at zero central charge (that is, at the value $\kappa=8/3$ where conformal restriction holds).
+The idea of \cite{DRC} is as follows.
 One considers a CFT correlation function of primary fields, say on the Riemann sphere, $\bra \prod_{j} \Or_j(z_j)\ket_{\hC}$, and its image under a map $g$, given by $\prod_j (\p g(z_j))^{\delta_j}(\overline{\p g(z_j)})^{\t\delta_j} \bra \prod_j \Or_j(g(z_j))\ket_{\hC}$.
-If $g$ is conformal on $\hC$, then the image under $g$ is equal to the initial correlation function: this is conformal covariance.
+If $g$ is conformal on $\hC$ (a M\"obius map), then the image under $g$ is equal to the initial correlation function: this is conformal covariance.
 However, if $g$ is not conformal on $\hC$, then we are making a variation in the moduli space, so the image is different.
 If we choose

 then $g_\ep$ is not conformal on $\hC$ (this is essentially a Joukowsky transform).
 In \cite{DRC}, it was noticed (by a very simple and direct calculation) that the ``derivative''

 exactly reproduces the right-hand side of the conformal Ward identities,